-In the processes involved with the sale the stocks of table wines were separated from the fortified stocks, so while there were table wines available to taste, they were going to be much the same as some of the range I'd sampled at Kilikanoon the day before.
+In the processes involved with the sale, the stocks of table wines were separated from the fortified stocks.

+So there were table wines available to taste, but they would be much the same as some of the range I'd sampled at Kilikanoon the day before.